Why have a baptism?

 Thanksgiving for the gift of a child

-At Holy Trinity we don't see why anyone should be unwilling to say they will follow God's way - it's not as though we demand that you attend a course & then check up on you!
-But we have used the service very occasionally & are happy to talk the option through with you if you're interested.
+At Holy Trinity we don’t see why anyone should be unwilling to say they will follow God’s way – it’s not as though we demand that you attend a course and then check up on you!
+But we have used the service very occasionally and are happy to talk the option through with you if you’re interested.

 Making an enquiry

-If you're interested in having a baptism at Holy Trinity, please get in touch with us.
-We'll check that you qualify, & whether the date you want is available.
-And if you want to make a booking, we'll arrange an appointment with you, to fill in the form & explain what you need to do next!
+If you’re interested in having a baptism at Holy Trinity, please get in touch with us.
+We’ll check that you qualify, and whether the date you want is available.
+And if you want to make a booking, we’ll arrange an appointment with you, to fill in the form and explain what you need to do next.